Southampton-Digital-Humanities/2023_Catalogue-Entry-Detection/README.md

 ## License

 For the text data we can use CC0 1.0 Universal Public Domain.
-[For the rights statement in the BL repository we can use: https://rightsstatements.org/page/NoC-OKLR/1.0/?language=en ]

 For the images: CC-BY 4.0 International.